Lets Talk About

 Some answers to some common questions we get asked:

 My dog has the Bordetella vaccine aren't they protected?
-The vaccine may help but they do not guarantee protection against kennel cough.
-I believe that the vaccine only covers 4 different strains and the cause of your dog's illness can be caused by many different kinds of bacteria and viruses.
+The vaccine may help but does not guarantee 100% protection against kennel cough.
+I believe that the vaccine only covers 4 different strains and the cause of your dog's illness can be caused by many different kinds of viruses along with bacteria.

 How is it spread?
 There are numerous ways, but the most common is in the air or Face-to-Face interactions.
 Less common ways are bedding and communal water bowls.